Small Business Trends of 2020

 Fear has run rampant in 2020 – understandably so.
 Most small business owners have white-knuckled the past nine months with significant uncertainty, at best.
 The best solution to date?
 Turn back to basics.

-Those who will successfully navigate through the remainder of 2020 and beyond have turned focus inwards…going back to basics.
-Through prioritizing business fundamentals, business owners have been able to take the necessary steps to streamline their practices, pivot, shift to serve their consumers, and support their internal teams.
+Those who will successfully navigate through the remainder of 2020 and beyond have turned focus inwards... going back to basics.
+By prioritizing business fundamentals, business owners have taken the necessary steps to streamline their practices, pivot, shift to serve their consumers, and support their internal teams.
 Keep it simple.
 Returning to earlier day staples like focus on customer service, developing stories and journeys, and boosting morale internally may seem rudimentary but will continue to serve businesses in the new year.
 At the end of it all, it boils down to what solution you provide, why you do it, and who helps make it possible.

 7. The Customer is Always Right